ssp21/ssp21-spec/ssp21.md

 The following requirements guided the design of the specification and the selection of appropriate companion standards.

-## Basis of trust - "Utility PKI"
+## Flexible Basis of trust

+SSP21 should allow for trust to be anchored in three primary key management domains:

+* Shared secrets, i.e. symmetric cryptography
+* Shared public keys, i.e. key-server style key managment based on asymmetric cryptography
-All trust in the system is based on a Public Key Infrastructure (PKI) wholly controlled by the asset owner.
-A more efficient certificate format than [x509](https://tools.ietf.org/html/rfc5280) will be utilized to reduce bandwidth consumption for low bit rate serial networks.
-Asymmetric key algorithms for key derivation and/or signing will use primitives substantially more efficient than RSA encryption.
+* Public Key Infrastructure (PKI) wholly controlled by the asset owner, with an efficient certificate format.

+The tradeoffs associated with each of these domains is discussed in a later section.

 ## Asymmetric Certificate Revocation